All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Step 4: Track Your Progress and Adjust

 Start by establishing a baseline before your first injection.
 Rate your pain on a 1-10 scale.
 Measure your range of motion.
-Note what activities you can and cannot do.
+Note what activities you can and can't do.
 Take photos if the condition is visible.
 Record how you sleep and your overall energy level.

 During your cycle, log your daily dose, injection site, and any observations.
 Did your pain level change?
 Was there any swelling?
 How did you sleep?
 Even brief notes create a useful dataset over time.